rajs96/ULMFiT-Twitter-US-Airline-Sentiment/README.md

 ## Twitter US Airline Sentiment Classification - Understanding the problem background
 (Background_info.ipynb)
 In this notebook, we'll talk about domain of NLP, more specifically text classification.
 We'll understand what the initial approaches were, and why a ULMFiT approach is better.
+Reading this is key to understanding why language modeling is an effective transfer learning approach for NLP.

 ## ULMFiT Approach
 (ulmfit_runthrough-explanation.ipynb)